ttadano/alamode/docs/source/input/inputanphon.rst

  :Default: 0
  :Type: Integer
- :Description: This may be useful to visualize phonon modes at gamma (0, 0, 0) by XCrysDen.
-The option is valid only when ``MODE = phonons``.
+ :Description: This is to visualize the direction of vibrational modes at gamma (0, 0, 0) by XCrySDen.
+               This option is valid only when ``MODE = phonons``.

 ````